 HealthConcern Use Case Diagram

-The ConcernExpressorwill typically be a healthcare provider, but may in some patient-centric systems be a patient or patient proxy.
+The ConcernExpressor willwill typically be a healthcare provider, but may in some patient-centric systems be a patient or patient proxy or someone else if the patient disputes the Concern.
 The ConcernAuthor may create, modify, or view concerns.
 Only one specific paradigm for viewing a concern is shown; others may be suggested

 Figure 3 HealthConcern Use Case Diagram